kubade220/MrBuggy3-Guru99-Bank-App-Swagger-Pet-Store/README.md

 ### About the project

-* The current project was made to evaluate user registration functionality of **MrBuggy3** application, and to identify non-compliance with application requirements.
+* The purpose of the project was to assess the user registration functionality of the MrBuggy3 application and identify any non-compliance with the application's requirements.
 * **MrBuggy3** is a desktop application that was used during the first round of the Polish Software Testing Championship to qualify the participants in the final round.
 * The **MrBuggy3** app is made available to all those who are willing to test it.
 This gives every testing enthusiast the opportunity to develop and test their testing skills.
 * The target group of the application’s users consists of professional testers, software testing enthusiasts in Poland and all people who want to face testing tasks .